marcoverl/CVUserGuide/source/Registration.rst

 Select **Create new project** if instead you want to ask the creation of a new project (and you are the leader of the experiment/research group associated to this project).
 In this case you will have to specify also a Project name and a Project Description.

+You will
-At the end of the Project Description you have to specify the Department / Institution your project belong to (i.e xxxx - INFN or xxxx - Biology Dept).
-You will also have to specify if this project must be private (a personal project where you will be the only member) or not.
+also have to specify if this project must be private (a personal project where you will be the only member) or not.

 Newly created projects will get a default quota of: